Trappudden Vindbåk

 2024

-The structure is built by students from locally sourced and sawn timber under supervision of local carpenter and UMA teachers.
+The structure is built by students from locally sourced and sawn timber under supervision of a local carpenter and UMA teachers.

 ©MMXXI